 To accommodate space and weight constraints, we ask that you limit your baggage weight to 35 lbs. per person, and pack your things into duffel bags or soft packs; no suitcases, external frame packs, or wheeled luggage.

 *Gratuities For Guides: Tips for guides are at your discretion, but always appreciated.
-During your time on the river, your guides serve many roles: river professional, chef, historian, naturalist, hiking guide, storyteller….the list goes on, and these folks work long and hard each day to provide you with an exceptional experience.
+During your time on the river, your guides serve many roles: river professional, chef, historian, naturalist, hiking guide, the storyteller….the list goes on, and these folks work long and hard each day to provide you with an exceptional experience.
 If you feel your crew did an outstanding job and you wish to thank them, a gratuity between $200-$250 per guest is customary and given to your Trip Leader to be split evenly amongst your guides.
 For example, a family of 4 might tip between $800-$1000 in total.

 KAYAKERS and CANOEISTS- need to bring all of your personal paddling equipment, including helmet, PFD, spray skirt, paddle, throw bag (optional) and rescue equipment (optional).
 A dry top or paddle jacket and synthetic sweaters are usually all you need for warmth during July and August.
 Dry-suits or Dry-tops/bottoms are recommended for June and September trips.
 CANYONS provides a spare paddle for the group.
 Our kayaks are equipped with stern airbag(s), adjustable hip pads, and adjustable foot braces.
 All canoes have airbags, thigh straps, painters and knee pads that are glued down.
 We bring along spray adhesive and mini-cell foam for custom outfitting if needed.